Miami

 The Design District / Edgewater axis is the most institutionally active part of Miami right now.
 For private capital, it is also the trickiest to navigate.

 The Miami Design District — once the city's furniture trade — has been transformed over fifteen years into one of the densest luxury retail and gallery clusters in the Western Hemisphere.
 Immediately east, Edgewater has filled with high-end residential towers.
-The axis between them is where the largest institutional Miami real estate capital is currently concentrated.
+The axis between them, anchored by the Institute of Contemporary Art, the de la Cruz Collection (until 2024), and the Pérez Art Museum a short walk south, is where the largest institutional Miami real estate capital is currently concentrated.

 For private investors, that concentration is a mixed signal.
 Institutional pricing is rarely a value entry point.
 But the urbanism of the axis — and the cultural infrastructure now embedded in it — is real and durable.